arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 The TypeScript code is compiled to JavaScript by the `tsc` compiler.
-When doing a production build, the JavaScript is further minimized with `terser`, then bundle into a single file with `rollup`.
+When doing a production build, the JavaScript is further minimized with `terser`, then bundled into a single file with `rollup`.
 The CSS files are minimized with `postcss`.

 ## Browser Support